manishabhar280/Qskill---Slab-2--Razorpay-clone/README.md

 ## Project Description

-PayFlow is a responsive frontend payment gateway website developed using HTML, CSS and JavaScript.
+Razorpay is a responsive frontend payment gateway website developed using HTML, CSS and JavaScript.

 The project was created as part of the **QSkill Internship Slab 2 Intermediate Web Development Task**, which required developing a frontend implementation inspired by a modern payment platform website.